 Use All The Real Estate You Are Given by Spotify Playlist Curators

 You have 500 characters to use for your Playlist Submission.
-Take the time to think through a solid pitch and use as close to 500 as you can.
+Take the time to think through a solid pitch and use as close to 500 as possible.

 Andrea Young is the co-founder of DPG Promotions, our go-to company for Spotify Playlisting.
 We work on multiple projects as partners.

-Here is her advice on exactly what to add to get Spotify Curators to notice your track
+Here is her advice on what to add to get Spotify Curators to notice your track: Make great music.

 We recommend putting as much credibility as possible in the submission.
-What is there in your story, or about you as an artist, that is unique or powerful that can give you credibility?
+What in your story, or about you as an artist, is unique or powerful that can give you credibility?
 For example, did you open for Post Malone on tour, or did Ariana Grande sing background vocals on your track?
 Make a list of your best cred and then use it in the pitch.
 You are looking to get the editors to click on the link to your music, and give them enough info so that they want to dig further.
-Whatever you can say that can help that along is your goal.

 You only have 500 characters to get the job done on Spotify.
 We really work to craft these submissions, and suggest that you and your team spend some time thinking about what data points you can include that can help get attention for your music.
 Describe the music, your path as an artist, collaborations, tours, marketing, and other key components of your career.